asyncze/notes/readme.md

 ### Kolmogorov complexity

-The [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of a output is length of shortest program that can produce the output
+The [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of computational output is the length of shortest program that can produce that output.

 - `abababababababababababababababab` can be produced by `print("ab" * 16)`
 - `4c1j5b2p0cv4w1x8rx2y39umgw5q85s7` can be produced by `print("".join(random.choices(string.ascii_lowercase + string.digits, k=32)))` or `print("4c1j5b2p0cv4w1x8rx2y39umgw5q85s7")`